LynxPardelle/python-docker-template/docs/environment-guide.md

 - **Flexibility** - Changing behavior without modifying code
 - **Deployment** - Different settings for development, staging, and production

+## � Windows Users: Use WSL

+For the best experience on Windows, use WSL (Windows Subsystem for Linux):
+- Install WSL2: `wsl --install -d Ubuntu`
+- Run all commands in WSL terminal
+- Better Docker performance and native Make support

 ## 🚀 Quick Start

 ### 1. Create .env file